North Korean cult of personality: Kim Hyong-gwon

-Kim Jong-suk
+Kim Jong Suk

-Kim Jong-suk, mother of Kim Jong-il, is described as "a revolutionary immortal" and "an anti-Japanese war hero [who] upheld the original idea and policy of Kim Il Sung and performed distinguished feats in the development of the movement for the women's emancipation in Korea."
+Kim Jong Suk, mother of Kim Jong Il, is described as "a revolutionary immortal" and "an anti-Japanese war hero [who] upheld the original idea and policy of Kim Il Sung and performed distinguished feats in the development of the movement for the women's emancipation in Korea."
 She is typified as a model revolutionary, wife, and maternal figure, and North Korean society looks to stories of her as examples of how to live life.

-Although she was first lady of the Democratic People's Republic of Korea in the first year of its founding in 1948, she died in 1949, and starting in 1974, in conjunction with her son Kim Jong-il's rise to position as the heir apparent, she was increasingly praised and her accomplishments memorialized throughout the nation.
-A museum and statue was built in her home town in her honor and she was called an "indomitable Communist revolutionary" by Kim Sung-ae who was Kim Il-sung's then present wife, despite being largely ignored until this point.
+Although she was first lady of the Democratic People's Republic of Korea in the first year of its founding in 1948, she died in 1949 at the age of 31, and starting in 1974, in conjunction with her son Kim Jong Il's rise to position as the heir apparent, she was increasingly praised and her accomplishments memorialized throughout the nation.
+A museum and statue was built in her home town in her honor and she was called an "indomitable Communist revolutionary" by Kim Sung-ae who was Kim Il Sung's then present wife, despite being largely ignored until this point.
 Thus, originally she was honored as a guerrilla, but not necessarily as a mother or wife.
-In the 1990s, Kim Jong-suk's portrait was even added to those of Kim Il-sung and Kim Jong-il, which were displayed in every household and building and treated as sacred objects of veneration and worship.
-Furthermore, when referring to the "three Great Generals of Paekdu Mountain," a sacred dormant volcano on North Korea's northern border with China, North Koreans understand this to mean Kim Il-sung, Kim Jong-suk, and their son Kim Jong-il.
+In the 1990s, Kim Jong Suk's portrait was even added to those of Kim Il Sung and Kim Jong Il, which were displayed in every household and building and treated as sacred objects of veneration and worship.
+Furthermore, when referring to the "three Great Generals of Paekdu Mountain," a sacred dormant volcano on North Korea's northern border with China, North Koreans understand this to mean Kim Il Sung, Kim Jong Suk, and their son Kim Jong Il.

 There is a wax replica of her in the International Friendship Exhibition.

-Ko Yong-hui
+Ko Yong Hui

-Ko Yong-hui, the third wife of Kim Jong-il and mother of Kim Jong-un, had three attempts made to idolize her in a style similar to that associated with other female members of the family.
+Ko Yong Hui, the third wife of Kim Jong Il and mother of Kim Jong Un, had three attempts made to idolize her in a style similar to that associated with other female members of the family.
 These attempts either failed or were ceased after 2012.
-In 2010, an internal propaganda film was produced about her and her activities with Kim Jong-il during his leadership.
+In 2010, an internal propaganda film was produced about her and her activities with Kim Jong Il during his leadership.
 It also touched on her important role in raising her son.
-She is mentioned in North Korean biographies about Kim Jong-un and in some North Korean monuments and texts.
+She is mentioned in North Korean biographies about Kim Jong Un and in some North Korean monuments and texts.
 She is referred to as "Mother of Great Songun Korea" or "Great Mother", with her name not being public knowledge.

 The building of a cult of personality around Ko encounters the problem of her bad songbun (social class status), as her Korean-Japanese heritage would make her part of the lowest "hostile" class, a possible issue for the pure Kim family mythology.

-In 2012, Kim Jong-un built a grave for Ko on Mount Taesong.
+In 2012, Kim Jong Un built a grave for Ko on Mount Taesong.